Images Depict Mature Plants

 The Green Pillar Boxwood is a narrow, upright, evergreen shrub with hearty foliage.
 The plant's medium to finely textured green foliage and high tolerance to pruning makes it the ideal tree for a wide variety of landscape projects.

 Botanically referenced as Buxus Sempervirens Green Pillar, it has a naturally slender, tall form and grows to be a mature height of nine feet tall and only one foot in width.
 This variety of Boxwood is extremely cold-resistant, and the foliage does not brown in winter.

 The ideal planting conditions for these hardy evergreen shrubs include full sun and a well-draining soil medium.
 These Boxwoods will also tolerate partial shade and moderate periods of drought.
 No pruning is necessary to keep the upright form.

-The Green Pillar Boxwood is a fantastic, narrow, upright evergreen shrub with hearty foliage.
-It's the perfect plant for any situation from formal foundation plantings or even as a Mid-height privacy hedge if left un-pruned.
-One of the more columnar boxwoods - making it great for topiary shapes due to its high tolerance to pruning.
+Green Pillar Boxwood is the perfect plant for any situation, from formal garden foundation plantings to a mid-height privacy hedge for small spaces.
+As one of the more columnar boxwoods, the Green Pillar is also great for topiary shapes due to its high tolerance to pruning.

 |Mature Height:||7 to 9 Feet|